verygenericname/SSHRD_Script/README.md

 1. Clone and cd into this repository: `git clone https://github.com/verygenericname/SSHRD_Script --recursive && cd SSHRD_Script`
     - If you have cloned this before, run `cd SSHRD_Script && git pull` to pull new changes
 2. Run `./sshrd.sh <iOS version for ramdisk>`, **without** the `<>`.
-    - 14.3 is a recommended version, if your device supports it.
-If it doesn't, use the latest for your device (probably 12.5.6)
 3. Place your device into DFU mode
     - A11 users, go to recovery first, then DFU.
 4. Run `./sshrd.sh boot` to boot the ramdisk